cjratcliff/ml-compiled/docs/embeddings.rst

 """"""""""""""""""""""""""""""""""""
 A representation in which each number in a vector is used to store information about some attribute of an object.
 For example, brightness or size.

-Contrast this with one-hot representations.
-A one-hot vector of length n can store n states, whereas a distributed representation of the same length can store an exponential number of states.
+Distributed representations are much more powerful than one-hot representations.
+A one-hot vector of length n can store n states, whereas a distributed representation of the same length can store a number of states which is exponential in its length.

 """"""""""""""""""""""""
 One-hot representation